JurkiewiczCraig/groupprj/Activitylog.md

 4) for username type in "Student" and for password paste in the password for the virtual machine and click "ok"
 5) if the pop up "the identity of the remote computer cannot be verified.
 Do you want to continue anyway? "  Click yes, as we know the identity and it can be trusted.
 6) ensure to shut down the VM machine by clicking "stop Virtual machine" in the console.
 If you forget this step, the machine will continue to run and you will continue to be charged.

+7)

+Setting a windows Firewall rule to allow for server management ports
+1) once in your virtual machine, click start and type in "windows defender firewall with advanced seccurity"
+2) on the left hand side, click "inbound rules"  and select "new rule"
+3) when the new rule box opens, click "port"  for rule type and click next
+4) click  "TCP" and apply to to specific ports,  type in "6443,6080"
+5) the default "allow all connections" will be fine for this project
+6) name the rule ArcGIS Server Admin Ports" and click finish

+This firewall rule will persist even after turning off the VM and will have to be recreated every time

 Total Time Elapsed, 15 minutes.